-KRG Supreme Committee to Combat Covid-19 will meet to review regulations
+KRG Supreme Committee to Combat COVID-19 will meet to review regulations

 ERBIL (Kurdistan 24) – The Kurdistan Regional Government’s (KRG) Supreme Committee to Combat Covid-19 will meet on Tuesday to review its preventative measurements that aim to limit infections.

-“The Supreme Committee to Combat Covid-19 will meet tomorrow to review its decisions regarding Covid-19 preventative measures,” Saman Bazanji, KRG Minister of Health told Kurdistan 24 on Monday.
+“The Supreme Committee to Combat Covid-19 will meet tomorrow to review its decisions regarding Covid-19 preventative measures,” Saman Bazanji, the KRG Minister of Health, told Kurdistan 24 on Monday.

 “We will put our new suggestions on the table for discussion and we will do what is necessary to protect our people from the virus.”